crob21/cfb-rules-bot/docs/NEW_FEATURES.md

     - 6 hours remaining
     - 1 hour remaining
   - Announces "TIME'S UP!
 LET'S ADVANCE!" when countdown finishes
+  - **Admin only** - Requires bot admin permissions

 - **`/time_status`** - Check the current countdown status
   - Shows time remaining
   - Displays start and end times
   - Includes a visual progress bar
   - Color-coded urgency levels
+  - Shows persistence status (whether timer will survive deployments)

 - **`/stop_countdown`** (Admin only) - Stops the current countdown

 ### How It Works:
 - Each channel can have its own independent countdown timer
-- Timers run in the background and persist during bot restarts (note: requires implementation of persistence)
+- Timers run in the background and **persist across deployments** using Discord messages
 - Automatic notifications keep everyone informed
 - Visual progress tracking with colors:
   - 🟢 Green: 24+ hours remaining (plenty of time!)